 We only accept surrogates between the age range of 21 and 39 years old.
-Surrogates must be at least 21 years old to help ensure the necessary level of emotional maturity.
-The age cut of is set at 39, as women over the age of 40 do have higher risk pregnancies.
+Surrogates must be at least 21 years old to help ensure the necessary level of emotional maturity and responsibility to enter into the significant undertaking that is surrogacy.
+The age cut off is set at 39, as women over the age of 40 may have higher risk pregnancies.

-This standard is included in the set by the American Society of Reproductive Medicine [ASRM] 's recommended practices for gestational carriers.
-You must have already given birth and be actively parenting at least on of your own children to become a surrogate.
-This way, since you will have already experienced pregnancy and delivery you will have a realistic expectations for both.
-Your prenatal and delivery records, indicating a history of uncomplicated pregnancies and deliveries will be required.
+This standard is included in guidance from the American Society of Reproductive Medicine (ASRM) for gestational carriers and, practically speaking, is a requirement of all leading fertility clinics.
+Your prenatal and delivery records, indicating a history of uncomplicated pregnancies and deliveries, will be required.
 Do not worry, our acceptance team helps to track all required records down for you.